I Think That Boycotting The Entire Russian Society Is Bad

 I know that this is not true, but right now I feel that I am the only one opposing the string of indiscriminate sanctions and private actions affecting the life of Russian people.

-Of course, it goes without saying, that I also empathize for the people of Ukraine, and Syria, and Yemen, and… I just not think that taking out our frustrations on random Russian citizens will achieve anything but more suffering.
+Of course, it goes without saying, that I also empathize with the people of Ukraine, and Syria, and Yemen, and… I just not think that taking out our frustrations on random Russian citizens will achieve anything but more suffering.
 Let’s put this aspect out of the way and do not engage in whataboutism or a competition about suffering.

 The Stuff That Does Not Matter

-Let’s start by setting aside also issues of fairness, like that the USA also has engaged in wars of aggressions against Iraq, Libya, etc. The war in Afghanistan was also unnecessary, given that it has emerged the Taliban were ready to give up Bin Laden, but the USA administration was unwilling to negotiate.
+Let’s start by setting aside also issues of fairness, like that the USA also has engaged in wars of aggressions against Iraq, Libya, etc. The war in Afghanistan was also unnecessary, given that it emerged the Taliban were ready to give up Bin Laden, but the US administration was unwilling to negotiate.
 I want to set these debates aside because, even if the comparison made sense, that is all beside the point.

-I would also set aside debating about completely unnecessary actions agains the Russian people, made only to make a point.
+I would also set aside debating about completely unnecessary actions against the Russian people, made only to make a point.
 Like banning Russian and Belarusian athletes from the Paralympics.
 I am sure that punishing random disabled Russians will bring peace to the world because the fearful regime rests all on the great victories of their sport teams.

 These are examples of a mixture of bad human attitudes that show themselves in time of conflict.
 They are due to many things, such as: